 For any organization that has been classified by the IRS as a public charity because of the public nature of its support (i.e. under Section 509(a)(1)/170(b)(1)(A)(vi) or Section 509(a)(2) of the Internal Revenue Code), total grant awards from Bohemian Foundation, within the calendar year, may not exceed 30% of the organization’s annual budget or otherwise hinder its ability to meet its public support requirements.
 The impact of our grant awards on an organization’s ability to meet the public support requirements can differ greatly, depending on whether grantees rely on the public support test of Section 509(a)(1)/170(b)(1)(A)(vi) or Section 509(a)(2).
-Therefore, grantees should contact a tax advisor and address any questions regarding the public support requirements.
+Therefore, grantees should contact a tax advisor to address any questions regarding the public support requirements.

 In some cases, applicants may be asked to provide a written statement, signed by an officer, that a new grant from Bohemian Foundation will not result in a loss of public charity status, accompanied by a summary of financial data for the five years preceding the current tax year, as well as estimates for the current tax year.